 Only covered employers may apply for a hazard pay grant to disburse hazard pay to their employees.
 At this time, there is no other grant opportunity for which Vermonters can apply on their own behalf.
 Covered employers also have the responsibility of determining which of their employees are eligible and attesting to employee eligibility on the application.

-I was working in a qualifying public health, public safety, healthcare or human services position between the dates of March 13 and May 15, but I’ve since left that job.
+I was working in an eligible position between the dates of March 13 and May 15, but I’ve since left that job.
 Can I still get hazard pay?

 I heard that grocery store workers, delivery people and childcare providers would be able to get hazard pay.
 Is this true?